 (1) Subject to this Act, the mining registrar or the warden, in accordance with section 42, may, on the application of any person grant to that person a licence to be known as a prospecting licence which shall be subject to such conditions as are prescribed or are imposed pursuant to section 24, 24A or 25 or are specified in the licence.

-(2) The area of land in respect of which any one prospecting licence may be granted shall not exceed 200 hectares.
+(2) The area of land in respect of which any one prospecting licence may be granted shall not exceed 200 ha.

 (3) A person may be granted more than one prospecting licence.